-Practitioners also learn to read from a long list of seemingly unrelated symptoms.
-Here patients with Empty-Heat caused by Yin Deficiency might experience symptoms like feeling of heat in the afternoon, dry mouth, desire to drink in small sips and night fever (full list here above).
+Practitioners for instance learn to read from a long list of seemingly unrelated symptoms.
+Here patients with Empty-Heat caused by Yin Deficiency might experience symptoms like night fever, emaciation, tidal fever and hot palms and soles (full list here above).

 Source date: 1798 AD